 - a.
-Graduates will demonstrate solid foundation in bookkeeping, accounting and professional fundamentals required to record the business transaction ability. - b.
-Graduates will apply IT skills in Accounting, Taxation and business management for effective decision making. - c.
-Graduates will obtain the ability to analyse and solve the complex business problems using quantitative; qualitative tools and technologies. - d.
-Graduates will exhibit critical thinking skills in understanding the real-time business issues and advocate solutions. - e.
+Graduates will demonstrate solid foundation in stock trading, bookkeeping, accounting and professional fundamentals required to record the business transaction ability. - b.
+Graduates will apply IT and Technical skills in Stock Market and Accounting, Taxation and business management for effective decision making. - c.
+Graduates will obtain the ability to analyse and solve the complex business and stock market problems using quantitative; qualitative tools and technologies. - d.
+Graduates will exhibit critical thinking skills in understanding the real-time business and stock market issues and advocate solutions. - e.
 Graduates will acquire and demonstrate the interpersonal and communication skills to convey and negotiate ideas for achieving the common goals. - f.
 Graduates will attain and exhibit skills to work as team to take effective decisions in achieving the common goals. - g.
 Graduates will demonstrate the leadership skills to initiate, lead and deliver the best performance together with the team members.